kevinweber/lazy-load-for-videos/readme.txt

 = Some additional features: =
 * Display video titles on preview images
-* Great for branding and video ads: Convert all videos into a playlist and automatically add your corporate video, product teaser or another video advertisement at the end of every video.
+* Convert all videos into a playlist and automatically add your corporate video, product teaser or another video advertisement at the end of every video.
+(Great for branding and video ads!)
 * Add Custom CSS via plugin’s options panel
 * Choose custom colour for your Vimeo player
 * Hide controls from Youtube player
 * Support for videos in text widget (Youtube only)
 * Choose thumbnail size (standard or cover)
+* Choose from several "Play" buttons
 * Choose between two colours for Youtube player (dark or light)
 * Choose between two colours for Youtube player’s video progress bar to highlight the amount of the video that the viewer has already seen (red or white)
 * Don’t display related videos at the end of your videos

 = Future features: =
-* Choose between several "Play" buttons
-* Upload your own "Play" button
 * (Better) support with specific plugins
 * Support for new/other formats, like SoundCloud, SlideShare and Spotify
+* Create a custom "Play" button with a colour picker
+* New "Play" button styles
-* (Optional) video preview image for feeds
+* Video preview image for feeds
+* Track how often the videos have been loaded with Google Analytics
 * What you suggest